AbdallahSafi/AbdallahSafi-Blog/README.md

  *Note*: There is five functions for five question you can repeat this as many times as you wish.

+ # New Feature

+ I added new type of questions to the guessing game.

  # Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are greatly appreciated.